alinemach/alinemach/README.md

 ### Hi there I'm Aline Machado!

 I am a software developer and a perpetual student in the field of technology.
 I am passionate about creating technological solutions that have a positive social impact on people's lives.
-That's why I am developing "Respira, não pira!" — something that in English would be "Breathe, Don't Freak Out!".That's a REST API aimed at teaching breathing techniques to individuals as a way to improve their quality of life.
+That's why I am developing "Respira, não pira!" — something that in English would be "Breathe, Don't Freak Out!".
+That's a REST API aimed at teaching breathing techniques to individuals as a way to improve their quality of life.